Harshita2459/FastConv/README.md

 # FastConv — 2D Convolution in C++

+Designed and implemented a lightweight C++ library for 2D convolution, optimized using SIMD instructions (SSE/AVX) and multithreading to boost performance — inspired by use cases in AI models like Convolutional Neural Networks (CNNs).
-A simple C++ project demonstrating 2D convolution from scratch using matrices, aimed at performance-heavy applications like image processing and AI.
+A project demonstrating 2D convolution from scratch using matrices, aimed at performance-heavy applications like image processing and AI.

 ## 🚀 How to Compile and Run